soong-construction/dirt-rally-time-recorder/README.md

   - It should tell you to be *Waiting for data...*, otherwise take a look at [Troubleshooting](#troubleshooting)

 ### ... or set up from scratch
-*These steps refer to Windows, Linux users will know how to use their package manager appropriately*
+*These steps refer to Windows, Linux users will know how to use their package manager appropriately.*

 - Clone this repo or download and unpack its zip file to your disk
   - this creates your work folder, e.g. ``C:\dirtrally-time-recorder-master``